-Top 10 Most Engaging Competitive Intelligence Types
+Top 10 Most Effective Competitive Intelligence Types

 Pricing & Packaging Update

-Pricing and packaging changes are, not surprisingly, one of the most engaging types of intelligence you can find.
+Pricing and packaging changes are, not surprisingly, one of the most effective types of intelligence you can find.
 Updates to pricing or packaging are critical to share with internal teams like sales and can also affect marketing campaigns, positioning principles, and more.
 On top of that, these types of changes can indicate broader shifts in a competitor’s strategy - moving up or down market, expanding or focusing product lines, etc.